AdobeDocs/campaign-web.en/help/v8/reporting/push-report.md

 >title="Delivery throughput report"
 >abstract="The Delivery throughput report presents detailed information regarding the delivery throughput of the entire platform within a specified timeframe."

-This report presents detailed information regarding the delivery throughput of the entire platform within a specified timeframe.
+The **Delivery throughput** report presents detailed information regarding the delivery throughput of the entire platform within a specified timeframe.
 The primary metric used to measure the speed of message delivery is the number of messages sent per hour.

 ![](assets/reporting_push_2.png)